dragomano/Light-Portal/README.md

 ## Description
 This modification will transform your forum into a portal:
 * the frontpage,
 * separate pages with keywords,
 * blocks.
-The portal supports for BBC, HTML, PHP, and Markdown content withing pages and blocks.
+The portal supports for BBC, HTML, PHP, and Markdown content within pages and blocks.

 ### Features:
 * Blocks with multilingual titles and FontAwesome icons.